frenzie24/jeans/README.md

 Wireframing and styling web app

 ## USER-STORY
-Users want to be able to create HTML wireframes and style their elements using a simple and easy interface
+Users want assistance finding color and font styles to use on webpages

 ## REQUIREMENTS
 Users need to be able to select a color palette<br>